-If you choose to leave the large arena of face paintings through a second door, you'll find yourself in another small gallery, and a kind of banquet hall.
-Three handsome paintings (or reliefs) adorn the walls, contrasting nurrored tile with either white tile or burnt red oak, similarly completed with the black soap and spray paint.
+If you choose to leave the large arena of face paintings through a second door, you'll find yoursel in another small gallery, and a kind of banquet hall.
+Three handsome paintings (or rehefs) adorn the walls, contrasting mirrored tile with either white tile or burnt red oak, similarly completed with the black soap and spray paint.
 Their Deco vibe may momentarily distract you from the large inverted stick figures formed by the mirrored tiles that dominate each piece, all titled "Falling Man."
-He's a rudimentary, early Pac-Man-like creature, a free-talling loser in a video game or real life.
-Once you see this mirror man who only reflects, the works take on a sudday degree time.

-on a sudden desperation.
-The mood fits the sculpture at the gallery's center.
-Titled "Untitled (sheabutter table)," it consists of a large walnut table burned with brands and lopsidedly draped with a Persian rug (another valued non-Western commodity) on which rest large chunks of the yellow shea butter.
+He's a rudimentary, early Pac-Man-like creature, a free-falling loser in a video game or real life.
+Once you see this mirror man who only reflects, the works take on a sudden desperation.
+The mood fits the sculpture at the lopsidedly draped with a Persian rug (another valued non-Western commodity) on which rest large chunks of the yellow shea butter.
 One of the world's first moisturizers and a major ingredient of black soap, this butter is made from the seeds of the African shea tree.
 Prized by the ancient Egyptians, it is still used by cosmetics manufacturers today.
-Here it suggests soft gold that has been fought over - many chunks are shattered - or perhaps David Hammons's disintegrating snowballs.
+Here it suggests soft gold that has been fought over - many chunks are shattered - or perhaps David Hamnons's disintegrating snowballs.

-Above, one of a set of six works by Mr. Johnson titled "Untitled Anxious Audience," part of the exhibition at Hauser & Wirth in Chelsea; left, "Antoine's Organ."
+The mood fits the sculpture at the gallery's center.
+Titled "Untitled (shea butter table)," it consists of a large walnut table burned with brands and Above, one of a set of six works by Mr. Johnson titled "Untitled Anxious Audience," part of the exhibition at Hauser & Wirth in Chelsea; left, "Antoine's Organ."

 "Fly Away" culminates in a final large gallery with "Antoine's Organ," a type of installation Mr. Johnson has developed over the past four years and has not shown in New York before.
-At once exultant and instructive, this large looming rectangle of black metal shelving is profuse with leafy potted plants and some eact - a bit of real Eden to pore over, become intimate with.
+At once exultant and instructive, this large looming rectangle of black metal shelving is profuse with leafy potted plants and some eacti - a bit of real Eden to pore over, become intimate with.
 The shelves also hold recurring stacks of books by black authors, from W. E. B. Du Bois's 1903 "The Souls of Black Folk" to Mr. Coates's 2015 effort, as well as the Alcoholics Anonymous handbook, whose cover is entirely black.
 Renée Green's "Import/Export Funk Office" (1992-93) may come to mind: similar shelving that presented material mapping the flow of hip-hop music among several cities.
-Mr. Johnson's work also includes four short, videos he made in the early 2000s, sometimes huntorously focused on blackness; there's also more shea butter, sometimes crumbled on Persian rugs, sometimes carved with expressionistic faces.
+Mr. Johnson's work also includes four short, videos he made in the early 2000s, sometimes humorously focused on blackness; there's also more shea butter, sometimes carved with expressionistic faces.
 Most planters were hand-built and glazed by Mr. Johnson, and often exceedingly beautiful.
 This again is a new, promising move.